 Should You Purchase the Sony DSC-W800?

 I would classify the Sony W800 as a “fun” camera.
-It is an affordable, compact point-and-shoot that offers good image quality.
+It is an affordable, compact Cyber-shot camera that offers good image quality.
 With a 20.1MP sensor, the image quality is fantastic and is accompanied by a quality lens and 5x optical zoom.
 Moreover, using this camera couldn’t be easier as it has a plethora of simple functions that allow users to quickly take photos.
 The Sony DSC-W800 is one of the best affordable compact cameras available.

 That being said, if you want a professional-grade camera, this is not a suitable choice.
 The Sony DSC-W800 is limited in its functionality.
 Furthermore, it doesn’t offer the same level of quality that you would find in a mirrorless camera or full-frame DSLR.
 I wouldn’t purchase this camera if I wanted to progress into professional photography.
 I would, however, purchase it as an affordable device that I could use for parties and family outings, etc.